 Dance: The dance program is an artistic mentoring program that introduces participants to the field of dance.
 Participants will be trained in the fundamentals of dance by taking structured dance classes, learning choreography, comprehending dance vocabulary.
 Participants will also be encouraged to develop their own dance style, create choreography, and learn dance improvisation to enhance the performance skills needed to successfully execute dance on stage.

 Sports: This program uses fundamental basketball skills to teach teens a variety of life lessons.
 How to be part of a team, how to be a leader & follower, how to control your emotions, success of hard work, how to win (succeed) with class, how to lose (fail) with dignity and so much more.

 Youth Bible Study: This program teaches Teens how to read and understand the Bible and how to implement it in their everyday life.

-Field Trips: Every thrid Thrusday of the month teens who meet the criteria of attendane and good behavior will be able to participate in field trips.
+Field Trips: Every third Thrusday of the month teens who meet the criteria of attendance and good behavior will be able to participate in field trips.
 These trips include Vertical Jump, Bowling, Cleveland I-X Center, Fishing, etc.

 The Teen Center embraces the core values of the YMCA – caring, honesty, respect and responsibility with a focus on building a healthy spirit, mind and body for all.

-Special thanks to our program funders: United Way of Erie County, Erie Community Foundation, City of Erie, Erie Insurance Group, UPMC/UMPC Hamot, McCain Family Foundation, Merwin Family Foundation, John M. and Gertrude Petersen Family Foundation, Britton Family Foundation, Thomas Keating Trust, and Erie Arts & Culture.
+Special thanks to our program funders: Erie Community Foundation, City of Erie, Erie Insurance Group, UPMC/UMPC Hamot, McCain Family Foundation, Merwin Family Foundation, John M. and Gertrude Petersen Family Foundation, Britton Family Foundation, Thomas Keating Trust, and Erie Arts & Culture.